cs31415/cs31415.github.io/_posts/2021-03-31-interface-segregation-principle.md

 Finally, some food for thought.
 What do you think about apps that are built on some least-common denominator framework (like [Electron](https://www.electronjs.org/) or even the World Wide Web)?
 Do they violate ISP by providing a general-purpose client that works on all types of devices using a single codebase?
 Do the clients (the apps themselves) have dependencies that they don't really need?
 Would having client-specific apps (native apps built for each client) result in a more decoupled and change-resilient system?
 Or do the benefits of the least common denominator framework outweigh the costs?

 ### Takeaways
-- Interface segregation principle aims to reduce module's dependencies on each other.
+- Interface segregation principle aims to reduce modules' dependencies on each other.
 - It does this by mandating that interfaces tailored to each client be used rather than general-purpose ones that try to serve all clients.
 - ISP aims to provide different views of a module partitioned by SRP to different clients (that may be application classes, screens or web pages).
-- ISP provides guidance on how to pass dependencies into modules, favoring enumeration of each dependency (polyadic form) rather than passing in a container that houses all the dependencies (monadic form).
+- ISP provides guidance on how to pass dependencies into modules, favoring enumeration of each dependency (polyadic form) rather than passing in a container that might house other unrelated dependencies in addition to the required dependencies (monadic form).

 ### References